-Sibelius 7 — with its Ribbon interface — has been with us for more than two years.
-If you’re one of those Sibelius 6 (or earlier) holdouts still kicking and screaming your way through Sibelius 7, here’s a little tip to ease the transition: You can still access the old, familiar Create menu in Sibelius […]
+If you’re a Sibelius 6 (or earlier) holdout still kicking and screaming your way through Sibelius 7 or later, with its Ribbon interface, here’s a little tip to ease the transition: You can still access the old, familiar Create menu.

 Part of Sibelius’s appeal is how intuitive it is to use.
 Within a few moments of launching Sibelius for the first time, a new user can start creating music.
 Another appealing thing is that there are often many ways to accomplish the same task.
 Sometimes, though, we tend to stick with how we first learned […]

 In this guest post, Bruce Munson, explains some of the advanced selection techniques you can employ in Sibelius.
 Bruce is a composer, arranger, copyist and Sibelius trainer, based in the San Francisco bay area, and runs regular training sessions for beginners, intermediate and advanced users at various venues in California and around the US.
 For more details […]

 One of the great things about the vibrant and passionate user community that surrounds Sibelius is that professionals are willing to share their expertise and insight with the rest of us, and often for free.
 I want to draw your attention to two sites run by expert Sibelius users, who also happen to be expert […]

 I get asked surprisingly often how to create an instrumental part containing multiple staves.
 It’s not surprising that I get asked this — after all, it’s a common enough requirement, particularly so for percussionists — but rather that people haven’t figured it out for themselves, or been able to find the information in Sibelius’s documentation. […]